hujberhunor/clipboard-img-to-text/README.md

 3. The recognized text will be automatically copied to your clipboard.
 4. Desktop notifications indicate whether the OCR was successful or if an error occurred.

-My usage with i3:
+## I3 integration example
+Run the script every time when `win/super` and `prtScr` is pressed:
-`bindsym $mod2:Print exec flameshot-gui && python3 path/to/image-to-text.py
+`bindsym $mod2:Print exec flameshot-gui && python3 path/to/image-to-text.py`
+Bind the script to another key:
+`bindsym $mod2+o exec python3 path/to/image-to-text.py

 ## Requirements
 - Python